grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 ## Before you begin

-* Ensure that you basic familiarity with instrumenting applications with OpenTelemetry.
+* Ensure that you have basic familiarity with instrumenting applications with OpenTelemetry.
 * Have a set of OpenTelemetry applications ready to push telemetry data to Grafana Agent Flow.